newsnowlabs/docker-ingress-routing-daemon/README.md

 We run the daemon on all 10 nodes of our swarm, of which currently only two serve as load balancers for incoming web traffic.
 The two load-balancer nodes direct traffic to service containers running on the remaining nodes.

 Using the daemon, we have been able to avoid significant changes to our tech stack, which used to run native IPVS load-balancing, or to our application's internals (which relied upon identifying the requesting client's IP address for geolocation and security purposes).

-## Adding new load-balancer nodes or bringing existing nodes into service as load-balancers

-If you add load-balancer nodes to your swarm - or want to start using existing nodes as load-balancer nodes - you will need to tread carefully as existing containers will not be able to route traffic back to the new endpoint nodes.
-We recommend the following procedure:
-1. Restart the `docker-ingress-routing-daemon` _across your cluster_ with the updated IP list for `--ingress-gateway-ips`
-2. Perform a rolling update of _all service containers_, so that they will have updated policy routing rules installed referencing the new nodes ingress gateway IPs
-3. Bring your new load-balancer nodes into service, allowing public internet traffic to reach them.

 ## Limitations